Center for a Free Cuba: October 7th attack

+Controversies

 Embezzlement by Felipe Sixto

 Felipe Sixto was working as Chief of Staff in the Center for a Free Cuba.
-In July 2007, Sixto left the Center and joined the White House Office of Intergovernmental Affairs.
+In July 2007, Sixto left the center and joined the White House Office of Intergovernmental Affairs.

-The Center's Executive Director reported an alleged misuse of United States Agency for International Development grant money meant for the Center which then suspended financing of its Cuba programs while it investigated being overcharged $570,000 meant for use by the Center to buy radios and flashlights.
+The center's Executive Director reported an alleged misuse of United States Agency for International Development grant money meant for the Center which then suspended financing of its Cuba programs while it investigated being overcharged $570,000 meant for use by the center to buy radios and flashlights.

-On March 1, 2008, Sixto was selected from the Office of Intergovernmental Affairs and appointed by Republican President George W. Bush as a Special Assistant to the President for Intergovernmental Affairs, as well as becoming the Deputy Director of the Office of Public Liaison.
+On March 1, 2008, Sixto was selected from the Office of Intergovernmental Affairs and appointed by Republican President George W. Bush as a Special Assistant to the President for Intergovernmental Affairs, as well as becoming the deputy director of the Office of Public Liaison.

 When he heard of the investigation Sixto resigned from his new position as Presidential Aide a few weeks later on March 20, 2008.

-On December 19, 2008, Sixto pled guilty to embezzlement of government funds for his own use, both while he was at the Center and while he was in service to the President.
+On December 19, 2008, Sixto pled guilty to embezzlement of government funds for his own use, both while he was at the center and while he was in service to the President.

 On March 18, 2009, Sixto, was fined $10,000 and sentenced to 30 months in prison.

-Reaction

-In 2014, National Endowment for Democracy said they support the Center for a Free Cuba.
+Funding

+The Center for a Free Cuba has received grants from the National Endowment for Democracy.